Florida Shooting Survivor David Hogg Thanks Online Conspiracy Theorists For Helping To Amplify His Message

 “Temporarily got off Facebook because there’s no character count so the death threats from the cultists are a bit more graphic than those on Twitter.”

 According to his mother, David Hogg and his family have also been the target of social media death threats.
-However, the massive amount of attention and media coverage given to some of the craziest right-wing conspiracy theories labeling Hogg as a “crisis actor” have also dramatically increased his social media following and fame and thus his platform for delivering his anti-gun message.
+However, the massive amount of attention and media coverage given to some right-wing conspiracy theories labeling Hogg as a “crisis actor” have also dramatically increased his social media following and fame and thus his platform for delivering his anti-gun message.

-Despite (or perhaps ‘because of’) a massive alt-right backlash, the Florida shooting survivors-turned-activists have already made major strides toward their gun control goals.
-As USA Today reports, David Hogg and his fellow teen activists have already convinced Donald Trump to crackdown on bump stocks and even speak out in favor of more comprehensive background checks for gun buyers, Education Secretary Betsy DeVos to call for congressional hearings and prompted nationwide gun control walkouts, marches and protests.
+Despite (or perhaps because of) a massive alt-right backlash, the Florida shooting survivors-turned-activists have already made major strides toward their gun control goals.
+As USA Today reports, David Hogg and his fellow teen activists have already convinced Donald Trump to crack down on bump stocks and even speak out in favor of more comprehensive background checks for gun buyers, Education Secretary Betsy DeVos to call for congressional hearings, and prompted nationwide gun control walkouts, marches, and protests.

 Marjory Stoneman Douglas High School student David Hogg speaks at a rally asking to improve firearm safety legislation in the wake of the deadly shooting at his school: "Thank you for your prayers and condolences but that is not enough." https://t.co/zgseW8WlkM pic.twitter.com/qF1ESj65vj